| RAID Data RecoveryRAID Rebuilding With

 the parity disk using the image compression technique, then removing

-The single RAID levels don't always address every requirement that exists.
+it and treating the RAID as a stripe.
+RAID Level 10 and 0 + 1 Recovery Combining Levels of RAID The single RAID levels don't always address every requirement that exists.
 To address these different

 requirements, someone thought of the idea of combining RAID levels.